memgraph/docs/user_technical/concepts/storage.md

 Behaviour of the above mechanisms can be tweaked in the configuration file, usually found in `/etc/memgraph/memgraph.conf`.

 In addition to the above mentioned data durability and recovery, a snapshot file may be generated using *Memgraph's* import tools.
-For more information, take a look at the [Import Tools](../how_to_guides/02_import-tools.md) article.
+For more information, take a look at the [How to Import Data?](../how_to_guides/import-data.md) article.

 ## Storable Data Types